Canadian Tulip Festival: History

-1994–2006: World Friendship

-For a dozen years, the Canadian Tulip Festival celebrated countries all across the world, who have also adopted the Tulip as a Symbol of International Friendship.
+For a dozen years between 1994 and 2006, the Canadian Tulip Festival celebrated countries all across the world who have also adopted the tulip as a symbol of international friendship.

-2007: Reorganisation & Celebridée
+In the early 2000s, the festival became less focused on tulips, with more emphasis placed on other attractions such as the concerts and a crafts fair.
+Additionally, weather over the past years had affected admissions and ticket sales; when poor weather and low ticket sales for a performance by The Guess Who in 2003 made the festival lose an estimated $100,000, later concerts featured less-prominent bands, but these led to even lower ticket sales due to audiences' unfamiliarity with them, only lowered by worsening weather.
+In October 2006 the festival filed for bankruptcy.
+Despite a bailout of $75,000 from the city, in 2006 the festival had only $65,000 against debts of $750,000.
+To rescue the festival, David Luxton, CEO of Ottawa-based explosive detection systems manufacturer Allen-Vanguard, purchased the debt to allow it to reorganize.

 In 2007, the festival was reorganised under new leadership.
 Park admission charges were eliminated and a new feature called Celebridée: a Celebration of Ideas was introduced.
 Another component of the 2007 festival was a fund-raising effort in support of War Child Canada.
-Beyond celebrating the tulip as a symbol of beauty and friendship, the Canadian Tulip Festival, through Celebridée, aims to present some of the most brilliant thinkers of our time speaking about ideas that matter.
 Celebridée continued to grow since its inception in 2007.
-2008's speakers included Sir Salman Rushdie, Wired Magazine's Chris Anderson, Pulitzer Prize-winning author of Guns, Germs and Steel Jared Diamond, and pianist Angela Hewitt.
+2008's speakers included Sir Salman Rushdie, Wired's Chris Anderson, author Jared Diamond, and pianist Angela Hewitt.

-2019: Present: Re-Rooted

 In 2019, the festival once again changed leadership and management, into the hands of a younger board and management team.
-The goal of this most recent team is to Re-Root the festival in its history and horticulture.
-The festival has been returned to a single-site at Commissioners Park, with a Veterans Day Ceremony at Beechwood National Military Cemetery.
-In 2020, the planned celebrations for the 75th Anniversary of the Liberation of the Netherlands had to pivot to a Virtual Experience, due to the COVID-19 global pandemic.
-The Festival once again put forth a stunning display of horticulture including the use of aerial photography and 360-degree image capture of hundreds of breeds of tulips.
+The goal of this team was to "Re-Root" the festival in its history and horticulture.
+The festival was returned to a single site at Commissioners Park, with a Veterans Day ceremony at Beechwood Cemetery.

+In 2020, the planned celebrations for the 75th Anniversary of the Liberation of the Netherlands were conducted virtually due to the COVID-19 pandemic, using aerial photography and 360-degree image captures to display the tulips.
+As part of the Liberation75 commemoration campaign, 1.1 million orange crown-shaped Liberation75 tulips (formerly known as the Orange Emperor variety), in addition to the deep red Canadian Liberator tulips, were sent from growers in the Netherlands and planted across Canada to honour the 1.1 million Canadians who served during World War II.